 Without a doubt, my favorite vegetable is zucchini.
 You’ve probably notced I use it in a lot of my recipes.
 I love the subtle sweetness and versatility of it.
 My Stuffed Red Peppers With Zucchini Purée dish inspired this soup.
 The purée I made for the stuffed peppers was so delicious, I decided to make a spinoff of it into a soup.

 My husband raved about it.
-I toasted some diced zucchini as a topping, oh my God, alongside some garlic Ezekiel bread, and I was in heaven.
+I toasted some diced zucchini as a topping, omg, alongside some garlic Ezekiel bread, and I was in heaven.
 It was unbelievably filling too!
-If you are a lover of zucchini…or have an obsession…then you will love this soup.
+If you are a lover of zucchini…or have an obsession…then you will love this spicy zucchini pepper soup.
 It is rich in flavor and has a nice kick from the jalapeños.
-Usingbits all amount of red bell pepper gives a stunning pumpkin color to the soup…you wouldn’t even know you’re eating zucchini!
+Using a small amount of red bell pepper gives a stunning pumpkin color to the soup….you wouldn’t even know you’re eating zucchini!
 It’s smooth, creamy and delicious!